|Renewing Inalienable Rights, Rebuilding Communal Confidence, Re-energizing Sustainable Economy, Reviving Unbridled Spirit

 Cleaveland, Ohio 44110

-On Tuesday, August 28, 2018, Kumbaya on the Shore is proud to open it inaugural exhibit
+On Tuesday, August 28, 2018, Kumbaya on the Shore opened its inaugural exhibit "The

 nomination as President of the United States of America.
 The exhibit of photographs, publications,